WillChan9/WillChan9.github.io/content/project/hopper-robot/index.md

 ---
 title: 'Legged Hopping Robot and Ground Emulator'
 summary: HASTA, Hopper with Adjustable Stiffness for Terrain Adaption.
+Underneath it is a ground emulator.
 date: 2024-05-01
 type: docs
 math: false